dagainz/Correlator/docs/event-system.md

 ## Event handlers

-Event handlers are python objects that extend the Event.core.EventListener base class to take a custom action.
+Event handlers extend Event.core.EventListener base class to take custom actions in response to events.
 When a Correlator module (or the Correlator system itself) dispatches an event, it forwards it to all registered event handlers.
 Each handler must decide whether to take action based on the contents of the event.